DX Heroes logo

 Cursor MCP server settings

-MCP Server configuration uses json format:
+The MCP server configuration uses the JSON format:

 Cursor MCP json